 - Testing performed by the test specialist

-- Testing performed by external team from different organisation
+- Testing performed by an external team from a different organization

-The more independent testing is directly proportional to good quality products, but these also leads to less interaction with the team and less knowledge transfer.
-The degree of independent testing for the testing project must be decided by the organisation based on schedule, cost, software development model and priority.
+The extent of independent testing is directly proportional to good quality products, but this also leads to less interaction within the team and less knowledge transfer.
+The degree of independent testing for the testing project must be decided by the organization based on schedule, cost, software development model and priority.

-Hiring a test team from external organisation also brings challenges in a test team like culture difference, knowledge transfer, employee turnover, cost estimation, quality, skills sets and communication.
+Hiring a test team from an external organization also brings challenges in a test team such as cultural differences, knowledge transfer, employee turnover, cost estimation, quality, skill sets, and communication.

 Motivation plays another important role in the formation of a good test team.
-If individual is not properly appreciated in his/her work, the level of interest in one’s work reduces.
-Individual gets demoralized and it becomes difficult to work in a team.
-This indirectly effects on the quality of work produced and other team members.
+If individuals are not properly appreciated for their work, their level of interest in the work reduces.
+The individuals get demoralized and it becomes difficult to work in the team.
+This affects the quality of work produced and also other team members.

 How to increase the motivation of your test team:

-- Encouraging factors from the higher management (leads and managers)
+- Encouraging remarks and actions from higher management (leads and managers)

-To earn respect and recognition among peers is an individual’s job by providing his/her valuable contribution to the positive development of the project, but this contribution should also quantify the cost of quality and risk mitigation.
+Individuals earn respect and recognition from peers by providing a valuable contribution to the positive development of the project.

-As we discuss the above points, you must have noticed that all the points are based on one basic rule that is an effective communication.
+As we discussed each of the above points, you may have noticed that all of them are based on one basic rule.
+That is effective communication.

-Test Team often communicates with the peers regarding:
+A Test Team often communicates with peers regarding:

 - Documentation of the work products where there should not be any gap in requirements and understanding.
-Developers and testers should be synchronous in their approach for an effective work
+Developers and testers should be synchronized in their approach to effective work

-- Feedback related to functional documents, specification requirement, and estimations
+- Feedback related to functional documents, specification requirement, and estimates

-- Documentation of the test team consists of test plan, test cases, test strategy, test defect report, etc
+- Documentation of the test team consists of the Test Plan, Test cases, Test strategy, Test Defect report, etc.

 Skill #6: Team Bonding